malcolmalex/rpi-k3s-utilities/README.md

 # Raspberry Pi k3s Setup

-As I tried to get a bunch of sd cards made for a Raspberry Pi Kubernetes cluster, I found it frustrating to have to create cards manually.
-I normally use balena for provisioning raspberry pis, but ran into problems trying to get utilities like systemd working, etc.

-## Overview of script work

-- [ ] Determine if systemd can be used to automate the process of running on first boot, and all subsequent boots
-- [x] Get K3s running on one node of rpi cluster

-TODO: create a runonce.sh and runalways.sh, use systemd to look for these and run.
-Or whatever run-parts.sh is.

-> Question: How does Balena etcher write .img files to sd card?
-How does etcher make it easy to select the correct drive?
+This project will be home to some utilities to make the setup of k3s on a cluster of Raspberry Pi's easier.
+At the moment, this document describes the manual setup process.

 ## Overall approach to running k3s on a Raspberry Pi Cluster

-1. Download version of raspbian.
+1. Download raspbian.
 Can be found at www.raspberrypi.org/downloads/raspbian.
 Recommend buster lite for it's small size.
 1. Write the image to the sd card.
-Easiest to use etcher from balena.
-Default drive location is /media/...us/boot
+I found it easiest to use etcher from balena.
+On Ubuntu, the sd card is automatically mounted to ```/media/[username]/boot``` and ```/media/[username]/rootfs```.
 1. Eject and reinsert or remount the sd card.
 Use something like
     ```bash
     df -Hl
     ```
     to list the filesystems.
-You can see it mounted on something like /dev/sdb1 (one for the root, one for boot).
+You can see it mounted here on /dev/sdb1 (one for the root, one for boot).
 This will show some results like the following:

         Filesystem      Size  Used Avail Use% Mounted on udev             34G     0   34G   0% /dev
         tmpfs           6.8G  2.7M  6.8G   1% /run
         /dev/nvme0n1p6  154G   44G  103G  30% /
         ...
-        /dev/sdb2       1.9G  1.1G  701M  60% /media/mxa/rootfs
+        /dev/sdb2       1.9G  1.1G  701M  60% /media/XXX/rootfs
-        /dev/sdb1       265M   41M  224M  16% /media/mxa/boot
+        /dev/sdb1       265M   41M  224M  16% /media/XXX/boot

 1. Modify the files on the SD card for configuration.
     ```bash
-    cd /media/mxa/boot
+    cd /media/XXX/boot
     ```